-Learn everything about Chateau Branaire Ducru St. Julien, Bordeaux Fourth Growth producer with wine tasting notes and wine with food pairing tips.
+Learn everything about Chateau Branaire Ducru St. Julien, Fourth Growth with wine tasting notes, and wine with food pairing tips.
 Learn all the best vintages, a history of the property, information on vineyards and winemaking.
 If you want to read about other important, Bordeaux Chateaux: Links to all Bordeaux Wine Producer Profiles

 Chateau Branaire Ducru, History and Overview

 Chateau Branaire Ducru has a long history that goes all the way back to 1680.
 In those early days in Saint Julien, Branaire Ducru was a part of the massive Beychevelle estate.
 When the owner of Beychevelle passed away, he left behind a huge Bordeaux vineyard that was seriously in debt.

 To pay the bills, the vineyard was broken up and sold to pay their debts.
 Several new estates were created in Saint Julien including Chateau Branaire Ducru.

 The owner who founded Branaire Ducru was Jean-Baptiste Braneyre.
 He created the estate in 1680.
 As was the traditional custom of the day in Bordeaux, the owner gave the estate his name, which is where the first part of the property’s name came from.